Lecture Notes in Statistical Mechanics and Mesoscopics

-There are two possible approaches to discuss irreversible processes.
-One approach, following Boltzmann, is based on the theory of ergodic motion, while the other is the thermodynamic formulation.
-The Boltzmann approach is based on a statistical definition of entropy.
-In order to avoid confusion we distinguish between Shanon entropy, Von-Neumann entropy, Boltzmann entropy and Thermodynamic entropy.
-All except the latter are defined by the same look alike formula ${S = -\sum_r p_r\log(p_r)}$, but the context and the meaning of the $p_r$ is in general not the same.
+The term "entropy" is used in a diverse way.
+In order to avoid confusion we distinguish between the Shanon entropy, the Von-Neumann entropy, the Boltzmann entropy, and the Thermodynamic entropy.
+All are calculated by the same look-alike formula ${S = -\sum_r p_r\log(p_r)}$, but the context and the meaning of the $p_r$ is in general not the same.

-{\bf Information entropy:-- } If we have a probability distribution $\{p_r\}$ then $S$ provides a measure for the {\em uncertainty} which is involved in our knowledge of the statistical state.
+{\bf Information entropy:-- } If $\{p_r\}$ are the probabilities to get an output $r$ of a measurement, then $S$ provides a measure for the {\em uncertainty} which is involved in our knowledge of the statistical state.
 This point of view that regards $S$ as an information measure has been promoted by Shanon.
 In the quantum mechanical context we define ``classical state" as implying 100\% certainty for {\em any} measurement.
 Such states do not exist in Nature.
 Rather the states of minimum uncertainty in $N$ dimensional Hilbert space are the pure states, and they have finite information entropy.
 See \href{http://arxiv.org/abs/quant-ph/0401021}{quant-ph/0401021}.
 They should be contrasted with the worst mixed state whose entropy is ${S=\log(N)}$.